The maximum number of systoles for genus two Riemann surfaces with abelian differentials: Indirect Weierstrass arcs

 \section{Indirect Weierstrass arcs}

-The angle $4 \pi$ cone point $c^*$ divides each systolic indirect Weierstrass arc into two subarcs.
+The angle $4 \pi$ cone point $c^*$ divides each systolic indirect Weierstrass arc on $X/ \langle \tau\rangle$ into two subarcs.
 We will call each such subarc a {\it prong}.

-The prongs cut a radius $\epsilon$ circle about $c^*$ into disjoint arcs.
+Let $C_{\epsilon}$ be the set of points at distance $\epsilon$ from $c^*$.
+For $\epsilon$ sufficiently small, the set $C_{\epsilon}$ is a topological circle, and each prong intersects $C_{\epsilon}$ exactly once.
+Thus, the prongs divide the circle $C_{\epsilon}$ into disjoint arcs.
 Two prongs are said to be {\it adjacent} if they are joined by one of these arcs, and the {\it angle} between two adjacent arcs is the arclength divided by $\epsilon$.

 If a systolic indirect Weierstrass arc is the union of two adjacent prongs then the angle between the two prongs must be at least $\pi$.
 Indeed, otherwise one can shorten the arc by perturbing it near $c^*$.